 My background in Shamanism and neo-Animism spans a period of 16 years, though finds it roots in childhood when I first was taught to meditate and journey with the White Eagle Lodge at the tender age of 10.
 I create ceremony and ritual based on the paths I have followed and within a framework that appreciates the symbolic and performative nature of human habits.
 I have also trained in Core Shamanic Counselling, which is based on the notion of the Shamanic journey and accessing altered states of consciousness.
 I do not view Shamanism as exotic or foreign, but rather as a means for restoring conscious relationship with the embodied, incarnate, relational being that we are through the organic ties which form the basis of our physical existence.

-You can find out more, including contact details, by visiting the dedicated site, O’Connell Coaching, or you can contact me directly using the contact form below.
+You can find out more, including contact details, by visiting the original coaching site I set up some time ago, O’Connell Coaching, or you can contact me directly using the contact form below.

 ‘Matthew embodies the critical creativity that he advocates, and this translates to a rich, customized experience as a client.
 I come away from sessions with a sense of challenge and of having been deeply cared for without having to turn off my brain.
 If you’re looking for a path forward possessing both the feel of an honourable spiritual path and the practicality of the coaching mindset, then a season with Matthew is worth your time and energy.’

 Corey Palmer, Accountant